simplerr/Project-Vulkan/README.md

 ### Todo
 - Make it run on Linux
+- Clean up the code by adding a new classes
 - Fix normal calculation on the terrain
 - Allocating multiple descriptor sets with different textures
 - Create bounding box function for models